Jennifer Berezan: Musical career

 Berezan's 1988 debut album In the Eye of The Storm was an early example of a musical style that has come to be called "Americana."
 Her more rock-oriented Borderlines was nominated for a 1993 NAIRD Award (the Grammy of the indie record industry).
 She Carries Me (1995) marked the beginning of Berezan’s journey into the realm of meditative and trance music.
 The album featured Olympia Dukakis in a spoken word part.
 Refuge (1997) combined acoustic arrangements with personal themes.

 In 2000, Berezan released Returning, a cross-cultural work using chants.
 This was her first work to create a long playing, layered composition.
 It was recorded in Malta in a 6000-year-old temple with an oracular underground sound chamber.
 Praises for the World (2002), featured Alice Walker and singers from various cultural and spiritual traditions.
 It developed into a large-scale theatrical production with nearly 60 musicians, dancers, poets, actors and activists.
 Other guest artists included Gloria Steinem, Olympia Dukakis, Eve Ensler, Wilma Mankiller, and Tuck and Patti.
 The individual performances have been used for fundraisers and educational events for various causes.

 The acoustic End of Desire, in 2005, showed Berezan's wide-ranging musical influences and interests.
 It included folk, rock, chant and pop with Buddhist themes, love songs, and works about the struggle for global justice.
 It includes vocal appearances by Bruce Cockburn and Emily Saliers of Indigo Girls.

 In 2011, Berezan released In these Arms, A Song for all Beings, a long-playing musical meditation based on two of the Buddhist "sublime attitudes," loving kindness and compassion.
 In Korea, Berezan and co-producer Don Benedictson recorded 250 Buddhist nuns from Un-munsa monastery.
 The nun's chants are inter-mixed with voices from around the world, including Dechen Shak-Dagsay (Tibet), Rita Sahai (India), Katia Cardenal (Nicaragua), Buddhist teacher Jack Kornfield and others.
 Her recent release "Home" continues her mix of music and a collection of musical friends with themes that focus on "home as everywhere"—California, Beijing, the Yukon and the "internal realms of the heart."

+In 2013 Berezan released the album Home.
+She co-produced it with Jon Evans (bass player with Tori Amos).
+And in 2023 she released Belonging.
+She co-produced it with Don Benedictson.
+It features her rousing anthem Plant a Tree and a reworking of her renowned song She Carries Me featuring guest artists sharing the verses-Chris Webster, Melanie DeMore, and Damond Moodie.
+The album also features Nicky Mehta(Wailin' Jennys) on backup vocals.
+A virtuosic band from Winnipeg creates the atmospheric sounds on the album including guitarist Murray Pulver (Crash Test Dummies).